Eschatologue/CM_wiki/docs/spells/1st-level.md

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, roll an additional 2d10 for each slot level above 1st.

 ### Command
-*1st-level enchantment*
+*1st-level Enchantment*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 60 feet
 **Components:** V
 **Duration:** 1 round

 You speak a one-word command to a creature you can see within range.
-The target must succeed on a Wisdom Saving Throw or follow the command on its next turn.
+The target must succeed on a Wisdom :d20-save: **Saving Throw** or follow the command on its next turn.
 The spell has no effect if the target is undead, if it doesn't understand your language, or if your command is directly harmful to it.

 Some typical commands and their effects follow.
 You might issue a command other than one described here.
 If you do so, the DM determines how the target behaves.
 If the target can't follow your command, the spell ends.